 3. Development exploration and lifestyle balance – for future career, career transitions or lifestyle

-4. Coaching for complex agendas – having a trusted confidante to focus on larger issues, including better: business results; strategic visioning, personal and relationship success
+4. Coaching for complex agendas – focus on larger issues, including better: business results; strategic visioning, personal and relationship success

 Specific areas that you can address in coaching typically include: